Great-ape pragmatics

 Format

-The workshop brings together five researchers from diverse backgrounds, all of whom are involved theoretical and/or empirical research on great-ape pragmatics.
-Each researcher will give a brief talk.
-The remainder of the workshop will consist of a panel discussion between these researchers, discussing the implications of their research for language evolution.
+The workshop brings together five researchers from diverse backgrounds.
+Each of them will introduce a general theme in a brief talk, followed by a short Q&A. The remainder of the workshop will consist of a panel discussion.